mmohiesen96/reading-notes/README.md

 # reading-notes

-Hello , My name is Mohammed mohiesen , i'am 25 yrs. old  , i'am an ambitious developer and i Hope to do my best to ge the most of this course .
+Hello , My name is Mohammed mohiesen , i'am 25 yrs. old  , i'am an ambitious developer and i Hope to do my best to get the most of this course, and these are my Reading notes which i briefly describe What I have concluded from the reading assignments That I've done .

 Table of Content :

-## Code 102 Reading notes :
+##   Code 102 - Intro to Software Development Reading notes :
 _______________________________________________________________________________

 Assignment       | Link                                              |